metehandoenmez/react-exercises/README.md

 Props - Passing `name` prop
 # Ex3 -
 Props - Default value
-What happens if no name prop is passed to the Welcome component?
-Can you set a default value for the name prop?
 # Ex4 -
 Props - Second prop
+Modify the Welcome component so that it receives a second prop called age and renders it below the 'welcome' message, within a p tag after the message "Your age is ".
 # Ex5 -
 Props - JSX expression
 # Ex6 -